DaniSestan/CheckMate-Web-App/README.md

 <img src="https://github.com/DaniSestan/CheckMate-Web-App/raw/master/checkmate-web.png" alt="Checkmate" title="A cute kitten" width="25%" height="25%" />

 ## Description
 This project is currently in development.
 The application would run the [CheckMate Test Automation Framework](https://github.com/DaniSestan/CheckMate) on a web server and would be fully accessible online, as opposed to the original framework which is stored locally and launched by your OS.
-The application also includes a database repository of test reports.
 The application provides a simple UI that asks for user input to be used in generating scripts and data sets that will automate tests run on web applications.
 No coding or scripting of any kind is required to create and execute tests.
 All of this takes place in the background.
 Users can create an account to store, access, and modify all tests, data, and reports.

 ## Built With: